Epiforge/Extensions/Epiforge.Extensions.Benchmarking/Baselines/2026-08-31-predicate-removal.md

 ## Decisions taken

-**It returns `int` and there is no `GetAndResetRemovingAll`.** Materialising the removed items is precisely the cost this member exists to avoid; a caller who wants them should call `GetAndRemoveAll`.
+**It returns `int` and there is no `GetAndResetRemovingAll`.** Materializing the removed items is precisely the cost this member exists to avoid; a caller who wants them should call `GetAndRemoveAll`.
 The asymmetry with `RemoveAll`/`GetAndRemoveAll` is deliberate.

 **It ignores `RaiseCollectionChangedEventsForIndividualElements`.** The member's name says what it does; a flag that turned `ResetRemovingAll` into per-element events would make the name a lie.
 A test pins that both settings produce identical event sequences.